psyfood/pyqmix-web/EXECUTABLE.md

 - Install the required dependencies: ` pip install flask flask-restplus pyqmix`.
 The executable will only work if flask and flask-restplus are installed via pip.
 - Install PyInstaller: `pip install PyInstaller`
 - The newest `jsonschema` module does not work with PyInstaller.
 Instead, use `jsonchema` in an older version, for example: 2.6.0.
+- Install pyqmix-web: Browse to the `pyqmix-web` root directory and run `pip install .`

 ## Create a production build of the React frontend
 1. Open a terminal